Global Stock Markets Rebound As Trade Optimism Returns - UrduPoint

 Global Stock Markets Rebound As Trade Optimism Returns

-Stock markets rallied Friday as hopes resurfaced that China and the United States could quickly strike a mini trade deal, pending a wider agreement later, dealers said
+Stock markets rallied Friday as hopes resurfaced that China and the United States could quickly strike a mini trade deal, pending a broader agreement later, dealers said

 "Markets appear to have found some sense of positivity in a week that has seen its fair share of pessimism over the growing feeling the trade talks may have ground to a standstill", said Joshua Mahony, senior market analyst at IG trading group.